tusharkalal20/Personal-Finance-Analysis/README.md

 - Analyzing the line graph, it is evident that my income exhibited growth starting in 2020, with a substantial increase in 2022.
 - I started working in 2021; thus, until that year, my income predominantly consisted of savings interest on the existing amount.
 - The apparent decline in 2023 is attributed to the data capture being limited to June 2023, accounting only half of the income for that year.
-- The breakdown of income sources reveals that full-time salary constituted approximately 77% of the total income, followed by internship stipends at 18%, income earned through teaching mathematics at 4%, and savings interest income at 0.8%.
+- The breakdown of income sources reveals that **full-time salary constituted ~77% of the total income**, followed by internship stipends at 18%, income earned through teaching mathematics at 4%, and savings interest income at 0.8%.

 **ii.
 Observations on Expenditure:**
-- Expenses experienced a moderate decline from 2019 to 2020, but they showed a continuous upward trend from 2020 onward, indicating a positive correlation between the increase in income and the rise in expenses.
+- Expenses experienced a moderate decline from 2019 to 2020, but they showed a continuous upward trend from 2020 onward, indicating **a positive correlation between the increase in income and the rise in expenses.**
 - My primary areas of expenditure, constituting the majority of my spending, are as follows:
    - Insurance & Medical - 33% (A significant portion of this amount was allocated to an ear procedure, followed by family health insurance covering a two-year period).
    - Wedding – 16%